Feeld/junior-infra-task/report.md

 ### Self-hosted vs SaaS

-- Self-hosting carries a relatively bigger time cost but allows for greater control over the monitoring system
+- Self-hosting carries a relatively bigger time cost but is free/open-source and allows for more granular control over the monitoring system
-- SaaS carries a higher financial cost but significantly reduces the time required for setup
+- SaaS carries a financial cost but significantly reduces the time required for setup

 ## Self-hosted